exein-io/pulsar/bpf-common/ProbeTutorial.md

 The central part of the module is the `program` function, which:
 - takes a `BpfContext` containing general Bpf settings, like BTF information and map pinning configuration.
-  Just pass it down to `bpf-common::Program::start`.
+  Just pass it down to `bpf_common::ProgramBuilder::new`.
 - takes a `BpfSender`—the channel where we'll send the generated events.
 It's a trait so that you can use whatever data structure you want for your application: modules can be used inside Pulsar, but can also be used by themself.
 The [probe](../pulsar/examples/probe.rs) example shows how you can use our modules without running the full agent.
-- returns a `bpf-common::ProgramHandle`.
+- returns a `bpf_common::Program`.
 The application will keep sending `EventT` events over the `sender` channel until the program handle is dropped.

-This implementation delegates all repetitive tasks to `bpf-common::Program::start()` which takes the eBPF configuration, a name used for logging purposes, the compiled eBPF program binary and a setup closure.
+This implementation delegates all repetitive tasks to `bpf_common::ProgramBuilder::new()` which takes the eBPF configuration, a name used for logging purposes and the compiled eBPF program binary.

-The setup closure should attach the program to the `security_inode_create` kprobe and return the eBPF map which will be used for sending events to userspace.
+We attach the program to the `security_inode_create` kprobe and start it.
+Finally, we forward all events read from the `events` map to the `sender` channel.

 The most commonly used map type is `BPF_MAP_TYPE_PERF_EVENT_ARRAY` and `Program::read_events(sender)` can be used to forward all generated events to the sender channel.